mercadopago/devsite-docs/guides/in-person-payments/integration-api/notifications.en.md

 # Configure notifications

 If you wish, you can receive notifications from Webhooks.
-These are sent from our Integrations API to your receiving system through an 'HTTP POST' call in relation to the status changes presented by a payment intent.
+These are sent from our Integrations API to your receiving system through an `HTTP POST` call in relation to the status changes presented by a payment intent.

 To integrate Webhook notifications, follow the instructions shown in [this documentation](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/notifications/introduction).